Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/15-farrow_filter/README.md

 [shell]% make clean all TARGET=hw_emu
 ```

-This will take about 90 minutes to run.
-The build process will generate a folder ```15-farrow_filter/package``` containing all the files required for hardware emulation.
+This takes about 90 minutes to run.
+The build process generates ```15-farrow_filter/package``` containing all the files required for hardware emulation.
 This can be run as shown below.
 An optional `-g` can be applied to the ```launch_hw_emu.sh``` command to launch the Vivado waveform GUI to observe the top-level AXI signal ports in the design.

 ```
 [shell]% cd <path-to-design>/15-farrow_filter/package